Davide Colasanto, Co-Coordinator

-I am a History PhD student with a specialization in Modern European History.
-I have a strong interest in the interconnections between the history of sexuality and cultural military history.
-I study the relationships between the Allied army and Italian civilians during the Allied occupation of Italy in World War 2 and its immediate aftermath (1943 – 1950).
-The main focus of my research is the notion of masculinity and its relations to war and violence.
-I’ve recently started teaching at Queens College and I’m madly loving it.
-I’m happy to help with undergraduate teaching issues, first/second year requirements, and international students’ adjustment to US academic system and life. firstname.lastname@example.org
+I’m a fifth year History PhD student specializing in post-war European History.
+I have a strong interest in the history of sexuality in relation to war and violence.
+My research investigates how Fascism, and World War II influenced Italian masculinity from the late 1940s to the early 1970s.
+I have been teaching for the past two years at Queens College and I’m madly loving it.
+I am happy to help with undergraduate teaching issues, first/second year requirements, orals’ preparation, and international students’ adjustment to US academic system and life. email@example.com.

-As a 5th-year PhD candidate in the History program, I study migration and political consciousness in the early 20th century Middle East and North Africa, with a focus on Tunisians during and following the First World War.
-I’m eager to help my fellow students with teaching, honing in on a dissertation topic, applying for grants, presenting at conferences, and overcoming the stresses and challenges of life as a graduate student in NYC.
-Feel free to email me at email@example.com.
+I am a 2018 GC graduate and Assistant Professor at the University of North Florida.
+I study migration and political consciousness in the early 20th century Middle East and North Africa, with a focus on Tunisians during and following the First World War.
+I’m eager to help my fellow students with teaching, honing in on a dissertation topic, applying for grants, presenting at conferences, and overcoming the stresses and challenges of life as a graduate student.
+Feel free to email me at firstname.lastname@example.org.

-I am a fourth-year PhD Candidate in early modern European history.
+I am a sixth-year PhD Candidate in early modern European history.
 My dissertation is on French Protestant (Huguenot) religious experience during the French Revolution, particularly their use of the Psalms in liturgical and devotional practices.
-I also teach at John Jay College of Criminal Justice.
-I am happy to offer advice on navigating the first year in the history program, adjusting to life as a grad student in NYC, and preparing for the oral exams. firstname.lastname@example.org
+I am happy to offer advice using library resources, preparing for the oral exams, writing at different stages of the program, and the WAC experience. email@example.com.